Painful Truths

 One day, I was chatting with my friend and brother, Jonathan Solis, about an idea, and that’s when he dropped the bomb.
 He mentioned that “someone” (I never found out who) had said this about me when they heard about my project: “Ah, David Azofeifa… great at starting things.”
 I was speechless.
 Hurt.
 Angry.
 But as the days went by, I began to realize that this person was absolutely right.

 In my self-reflection, I recalled several unpleasant truths.
 The first was my abandoned university studies.
-In 1995, I enrolled in Computer Engineering at TEC, but my immaturity, mixed with the distance and the fog of Cartago, ultimately got the best of me.
-I tried transferring my IT studies to UCR, where I had also attempted to study Economics.
+In 1995, I enrolled in Computer Engineering at the Instituto Tecnológico de Costa Rica (TEC), located in Cartago, a province and city in Costa Rica.
+However, my immaturity, mixed with the distance and the fog of Cartago, ultimately got the best of me.
+I tried transferring my IT studies to the Universidad de Costa Rica (UCR), where I had also attempted to study Economics.
 But in the end, I chose to work, and over the years, I couldn’t pull away from the paycheck.
 This situation worsened as I took on massive debts because of foolish decisions (that’s another story and testimony altogether).

 I also remembered other “abandons” in my life—family, emotional, spiritual, friendships, ideas (like the incredible CRISTO.NET project that was born in a conversation with my dear friend Boris Cabezas and survived only thanks to the life-saving intervention of my friend Walter Quesada).
 What memories!